Breus/json-masker/README.md

 ## Performance

 The `json-masker` library is optimized for a fast key lookup that scales well with a large key set to mask (or allow).
-The input is only scanned once and memory allocations are avoided whenever possible.
+The input is only scanned once, and memory allocations are avoided whenever possible.

 ### Benchmarks